Respiratory Syncytial Virus (RSV)

 How is respiratory syncytial virus (RSV) diagnosed?

 Diagnosis is sometimes difficult because the symptoms of RSV can resemble other infections.
-Illness in other family members, other babies in the hospital nursery, or the time of year may provide clues.
-In addition to a complete medical history and physical examination of your child, a test (nasal swab or nasal wash) of the baby's respiratory secretions may show the presence of a virus.
+Illness in other family members, other babies in the hospital nursery, or the time of year may offer clues.
+A complete medical history, physical examination and nasal swab of the baby's mucus may show the presence of a virus.
+This test is usually performed in the Emergency Department if your child needs to go to the hospital.
+Primary care offices usually do not offer routine RSV rapid testing.

 What is the treatment for respiratory syncytial virus (RSV)?